A guide to the plant everyone is talking about: Monstera Deliciosa aka Swiss Cheese Plant

 What care does a Monstera Deliciosa need?

 You’ll be pleased to hear that this isn’t a high maintenance plant.
-For a novice indoor plant lover, these really are a great choice.
+Providing care for the Swiss Cheese Plant is easy, which makes it a great plant for first-time owners.
 Water them just once a week and water from the base.
 It is best to pop them in a sink with water and let them soak for 30 minutes.
 If the soil looks damp, let it dry out a little before adding more water.
 To keep the leaves lovely and green, we’d also recommend feeding him with plant feed every couple of months.
 This shouldn’t be needed for the first 3-6 months.